 Security is never perfect on a field.
 Always report any such

 incidents to the Police.
-Telephone 03000 111 222 or use their website
+Telephone 03000 111 222 or use their

-a crime number
+Obtain a crime number

 .
 This helps the Police

 valuable tools in sheds.
 Sometimes a shed is best left unlocked,

 as a vandal or thief may do a lot damage breaking in and find

 nothing valuable to steal.

 The typical British summer is usually wet enough for vegetables.

 Dry spells can cause anxiety in gardeners, who may wish to water

 - A bucket full of mulch does more good than 10 buckets of

 water.
 Use whatever you can around the crops.
 Newspaper and

 grass clippings are ideal, or straw, wood shavings,

 down to improve the soil and encourage worms, so don't water

 - Water is the greatest expense of our society, so the more

 water that is used the higher the rent will be.
 Using a hosepipe

 - Collect rainwater from your shed roof in barrels or tubs

 if you can.
 We have negotiated a supply of free water buts,

 - If you must water, get the water down at the roots.
 You

 will do more harm than good sprinkling the leaves.
 Use a

 funnel or pipe buried into the soil to direct the water

 with the bottom cut off.

 If you have other problems or issues, the management committee